ansost/BAthesis2023/README.md

 All source code used to generate the results and figures in this thesis are in the `code/` folder.
 The calculations and figure generation are all run inside [Jupyter notebooks](http://jupyter.org/).
 Since the Buckeye corpus licence does not permit derivatives of the corpus to be uploaded, I cannot upload the data that I used.
-However, a copy of the Buckeye corpus is easily attainable on their [website](https://buckeyecorpus.osu.edu/php/speech.php).
+However, a copy of the Buckeye corpus is easily available on their [website](https://buckeyecorpus.osu.edu/php/speech.php).
 > Note that you need the zipped version of the corpus (that is the default) in order to use the [Buckeye package](https://github.com/scjs/buckeye) with the corpus.

 The code for this thesis is by no means the most efficient way to do things.
 However, it represents my coding journey and what I was able to do at the time.
 In the future I hope to add a